Sign in

 By submitting your information, you are leaving This Old House and will be connected with partners of Home Service Quotes, who may contact you with information related to your inquiry.

-Written by Tamara Jude + 1 other Reviewed by Roger Horowitz
+Written by Tamara Jude + 1 other

 Homeowners can choose from three main types of solar panels: monocrystalline, polycrystalline, and thin-film.
 Monocrystalline and polycrystalline panels are the most common for residential installations, but they each have different costs, efficiency rates, and pros and cons.

-We&#;ve broken down the key differences between monocrystalline and polycrystalline panels so you can determine the best solar panels for your home.
+We’ve broken down the key differences between monocrystalline and polycrystalline panels so you can determine the best solar panels for your home.

 Monocrystalline vs. Polycrystalline Solar Panels